-Firstly, sorry for the long pause in publishing – sometimes life takes over.
-But I’m back and fully refreshed after two Mediterranean breaks in quick succession.
+Fully refreshed after two Mediterranean breaks in quick succession, I am inspired.
 One of my breaks was in Sicily and this recipe is classically Sicilian; marrying the best of the region in one simple dish packed full of unusual combinations.

 We headed to Modica, a crowded, tightly packed town full of Baroque charm, Aztec recipe chocolate and charm.
 I discovered this dish when the other half and I discovered a courtyard tavola calda (a small restaurant with a small, locally-sourced menu) to escape the 45-degree heat.
 Don’t be put off by the combo – it’s delicious.

 We were staying with a vegetarian which is why I created the fennel version for the non-meat eaters.

 Music to listen to while preparing this dish: ‘Human’ by Rag’n’Bone Man

 - 2 large ripe sweet oranges